christywchen/the-book-nook/README.md

 # Local Installation

 Running this application locally requires Python 3.9, Pipenv, PostgreSQL, and Node.js, and NPM.
-The root folder holds the backend directory, ``/app`` and the frontend directory, ``/react-app``.
+The root folder holds the backend directory ``/app`` and the frontend directory ``/react-app``.

 ## Step 1: Download
 Clone the project repository.